TobikoData/sqlmesh/docs/concepts/macros/jinja_macros.md

 SQLMesh supports macros from the [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) templating system.

 Jinja's macro approach is pure string substitution.
-Unlike SQLMesh macros, they assemble SQL query text without building a semantic representation, so users must ensure SQL queries are syntactically valid (e.g., have no misplaced commas or quotes).
+Unlike SQLMesh macros, they assemble SQL query text without building a semantic representation.

 **NOTE:** SQLMesh supports the standard Jinja function library only - it does **not** support dbt-specific jinja functions like `{{ ref() }}`.

 ## Basics

-Jinja uses curly brace symbols `{}` to differentiate macro from non-macro text.
+Jinja uses curly braces `{}` to differentiate macro from non-macro text.
 It uses the second character after the left brace to determine what the text inside the braces will do.

-The most used brace symbols are:
+The three curly brace symbols are:

 - `{{...}}` creates Jinja expressions.
-Expressions are replaced by text that is incorporated into the rendered SQL query.
-They can contain macro variables and functions.
+Expressions are replaced by text that is incorporated into the rendered SQL query; they can contain macro variables and functions.
 - `{%...%}` creates Jinja statements.
 Statements give instructions to Jinja, such as setting variable values, control flow with `if`, `for` loops, and defining macro functions.
 - `{#...#}` creates Jinja comments.
 These comments will not be included in the rendered SQL query.